Larsen faces newcomer Hazelo in U.S. House race

 “It’s very important that everyone continue to take their own responsibility for getting us all through the pandemic,” he said.
 “That does mean wearing a mask and practicing good social distancing practices.
 It’s so important that we try and get through this together, and we can.
 We just need to stay with this for a little while longer.”

-Of the five counties he represents, Larsen said Skagit County has traditionally had higher unemployment levels, which has been exacerbated by the pandemic, much of which has had to do with a downturn in the aviation industry.
+Of the five counties he represents, Larsen said unemployment has been exacerbated by the pandemic, much of which has had to do with a downturn in the aviation industry.

 “I think it’s important to support the aviation supply chain and the men and women who work in it,” he said.
 “It’s a critical part of our state and our region’s economy.”